Mbazie-Kone/MyBookStore/README.md

 The application is composed of the following microservices:

-1. **User-Service:** Manages user registration and authentication, including role management (Admin/User).
+1. **User-Service:** manages user registration and authentication, including role management (Admin/User).
-2. **API-Gateway:** Central entry point for all frontend requests, routing them to the correct microservices.
+2. **API-Gateway:** central entry point for all frontend requests, routing them to the correct microservices.
-3. **Frontend:** User interface developed in Angular.
+3. **Frontend:** user interface developed in Angular.
 4. **SQL Server:** Database for storing user and book data.

 ---